South African activists slam J&J for exporting vaccines

 South Africa has vaccinated more than 2.1 million people with the J&J vaccine and has purchased 31 million doses of the vaccine, which are being delivered in large shipments from overseas and from the South African manufacturing plant.
 The rollout of the J&J vaccines has been delayed by delivery disruptions.

+In addition to the J&J vaccines, South Africa is using the Pfizer-BioNTech vaccine.
+About 7% of South Africans are fully vaccinated and an additional 9% have received one dose.
 Overall South Africa has given at least one vaccination does to more than 9.7 million people and is currently administering about 200,000 shots per day.

 Moses Muluba, from the Center for Health, Human Rights and Development in Uganda, said the distribution of vaccines produced in Africa to Europe shows glaring global inequity in the distribution of vaccines.